vidstack/player/docs/architecture/overview.md

 - **Accessible.** Anyone should be able to use the player at its utmost potential, regardless of any external factors such as disabilities or network connection.
-- **Universal.** The player should be able to be rendered on both the client-side (CSR) and server-side (SSR), and it should be integrable with any frontend stack/framework.
-- **Responsive.** The player should function appropriately across all devices and screen sizes.
+- **Universal.** The player should be able to be rendered on both the client-side (CSR) and server-side (SSR), integrable with any frontend stack/framework, and function appropriately across all devices/screens.
 - **Modern.** The player should be built for the modern web and avoid bloated polyfills and outdated environments as much as possible.
 This only leads to technical bloat and time wasted.
 It will not support older browsers and will only target modern evergreen browsers that fully implement the